 Alternatively, notices required pursuant to this Agreement may be personally served in the same manner as is applicable to civil judicial practice or alternative method where actual notice is shown.
 Notice shall be deemed given as of the date of personal service or as of the date of deposit of written notice with the United States Postal Service.

 [Signatures on Following Page]

-IN WITNESS WHEREOF, the CITY OF MOLALLA, OREGON has caused this Agreement to be signed and executed by its MAYOR and DAN HUFF has signed and executed this Agreement, both in duplicate, the day and year first written above.
-For CITY: For EMPLOYEE: Scott Keyser Mayor, City of Molalla Dan Huff Employee
+signed and executed by its MAYOR and DAN HUE in duplicate, the day and year first written above. , & For CITY: For EMPLOYEE: Scott Keyser Mayor, City of Molalla Dan Huff Employee